-Oslo City Bike follows a tender from the Municipality of Oslo with specifications on the amount of locks and bikes the system should have in total.
-During the 2018 season, the city bike system is more or less complete.
+Oslo City Bike follows a tender from the Municipality of Oslo, with specifications on the amount of locks and bikes the system should have in total.
+During the 2019 season, the city bike system is complete.
 The stations are distributed all over town, from Ring 1 to Ring 3.
-We still have a lot of different plans on how to reach the goal that's stated in the tender.
-In part this entails how to get more stations up and running.
 The majority of newly built stations are located in the city center.
 This is basically because we want to make sure that the distance between each station is shorter.
-We're actively working on optimizing the locations so that they work for the system as a whole, and of course to ensure that everyone can city bike even more.
+We are actively working on optimizing the locations, so that they work for the system as a whole- and of course to ensure that everyone can city bike even more.

 How does a bicycle station come to life?

-The road from idea to finished station is a comprehensive one: Each station starts as a predisposition - but before it's up and running we have to go through a 13 step process involving many different people and parties.
+The road from idea to finished station is a comprehensive one: Each station starts as a predisposition - but before it is up and running we have to go through a 13 step process involving many different people and parties.

 The road to a bicycle station

 - Planning: Where are stations needed?
 We take your input into account!
 Other important factors are: connection points with public transport, areas with few City Bikes, whether it's accessible for the service trucks, and ease of use for you guys.

 - Inspection: We will not be able to build a station without physical space to do so, therefor we check out every spot.
 While there we use laser measurement to inspect the ground, we check for essentials as access to power and evaluate safety both for pedestrians and people driving to mention some of it.
 Some locations turn out to be unsuitable, other places work if we can reallocate some parking lots nearby.

 - Drawing: The station is drawn into a map as a proposal with the amount of locks it could handle, and commercial spots.
 We can fit three or five locks per 2,2 meters depending on whether it's a one sided or double sided station.